triptease/docs/consent.md

 ## How do you provide Consent Mode?

 It is as simple as setting the `data-storage-consent` attribute on the Triptease script tag.
+Note that the value should not be hardcoded in your HTML (or Tag Manager etc.) but should be based on the user's choices on the cookie banner.

 #### Example: